leslie-zheng/High-throughput-group-velcocity-calculation/README.md

 Supplementary Data

-The attached file contains the mp_id, transverse and longitudinal group velocities, and the number of sites in the primitive cell for all materials included in our screening.
+The attached file contains the mp_id, transverse and longitudinal speed of sound, and the number of sites in the primitive cell for all materials included in our screening.
 All data were generated using the MACE machine-learning interatomic potential.

 Note that the sound of speed can be evaluated by equation from the following literatures:
 O. L. Anderson, J. Phys.
 Chem.
 Solids 24, 909 (1963).